 It may be a mouthful to say, but magnesium glucoheptonate is simply a compound of magnesium and glucoheptonic acid.
 While it’s not one of the more common varieties of magnesium supplements, it’s sometimes used to treat magnesium deficiency.

-As a chemical on its own, it is toxic, but much the same way that common table salt is composed of the highly-reactive sodium and poisonous chloride, once glucoheptonic acid is combined with magnesium, the process makes it safe to ingest.
+As a chemical on its own, it is toxic.
+Yet, when glucoheptonic acid is combined with magnesium, the process makes it safe to ingest.
+(This is much like table salt, which is a combination of highly-reactive sodium and poisonous chloride!)

 Magnesium glucoheptonate is just one of the different varieties of magnesium supplements that can be used to boost magnesium levels in the body.
-There are dozens of different forms of magnesium currently available, both as prescriptions as well as over-the-counter supplements.
+There are dozens of different forms of magnesium currently available, both as prescriptions and over-the-counter supplements.

 Let’s discuss whether magnesium glucoheptonate is a good choice for you.